pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 #### Transformation

 Encoding is a method of mapping data onto Hilbert space.
 One Hot Encoding (OHE) forms the basis of vector space for hashed categorical data.
-Specifically, text has tokens (read: words) that forms a dictionary.
-English has upwards of 100,000 words that are in current use, many other languages, that I know of, have even more.
+Specifically, text has tokens (read: words) that form a dictionary.
+English has upwards of 100,000 words that are in current use.
+Many other languages, that I know of, have even more.
 The OHE for english will then be a 100,000 length vector with exactly one of its values set (to 1).
-OHE works when the number of categories are much less ($~10$).
+OHE works well when the number of categories are much less ($~10$).

 Data can be transformed from a higher dimensional space to lower dimensional space by use of one or more projections (sequentially).
 Data can be transformed from lower dimensional space to higher dimensional space by means of kernels.
 Projections and kernels are often represented as matrices, which may include non-linear functions.
 The transformed data becomes an *embedding*.